Ether Dome: Mummy (the hospital's oldest patient)

-Padihershef's remains have been studied by means of x-rays and CT scans.
+Padihershef's remains have been studied by means of X-rays and CT scans.
 In 2013, a donor provided funds for the mummy's restoration.
 During the procedure, Padihershef was given a full-body CT scan overseen by Massachusetts General Hospital's radiologist Rajiv Gupta.
 This scan, which provided more than 20,000 scans that were then assembled into 3D renderings of his body.
 Many of these are replicated in the report prepared by forensic pathologist Jonathan Elias, PhD, of AMSC Research, a mummy research consortium.

 One of the outcomes of the project includes a CT facial reconstruction of Padihershef.
 Using the scans, 3D facial recognition software and a thorough knowledge of mummy forensics, Elias' group undertook a thorough analysis based on all these factors and using a 3D skull model, developed a representation of what Padi may have looked like in life.

 The mummy Padishershef has borne witness to many medical milestones during his 190 years in the Massachusetts General Hospital's Ether Dome.
-Over the decades, visitors to the room have been greeted silently by this unusual host, standing nestled in his beautifully decorated coffin, and often wondered just who he was and how he came to reside at the hospital.
+Over the decades, visitors to the room have been greeted silently by this unusual host, standing nestled in his coffin.

 Until this most recent examination, little was known about his life before his death.
 John Collins Warren, MD, co-founder of MGH and its first surgeon, had performed a post-mortem on "Padi" when he first came to the MGH, which included uncovering the mummy's head, as it remains today.
 In 1931, and again in 1977, X-rays were taken of Padi in his case, which provided a little more insight into his health.
 Growth lines show that Padi was so ill as a child that his growth stopped for some time before he was well again.
 Bone damage reveals that he suffered from arthritis.
 The extensive report included here provides many details of Padi's life that were unknown to us until his March 2013 scanning examination.

 The Apollo Belvedere Statue at MGH.

 Padi has been restored twice before: once in the 1980s and again in 2002.
 Salt deposits that build up from the embalming elixir have formed on the exposed portions of Padi's face and head need to be removed periodically.
 The restoration also included replacing the old grass and wood case with the current climate-controlled enclosure.